aksensi/State-Space-Signal-Kalman-Filter-Model/README.md

 ## About
 - kalman_run has the code file which has comments for reference.
 The inputs of the filter is taken by example 9.10 from the textbook, Detection, Estimation and Modulation Theory -  Van Trees.
+- The document that starts with ECE751 has the output of the filter and is a detailed explaination of the project.

 ## Author
 Akshay Vijay Khanna